Are you feeling lucky? How about techy? Why not try your luck with one of these green tech projects for St. Patrick’s Day!

 The drinkerBot by littleBits is the perfect way to serve up a selection of green-colored drinks (note: does not work with carbonated beverages).

-Cups travel along a conveyor belt, while a companion web app pours pre-designed specialty cocktail, a DIY concoction or a surprise mixture.
+Cups travel along a conveyor belt, while a companion web app pours pre-designed specialty cocktail, a DIY concoction, or a surprising mixture.

-For instructions how to make it, visit littleBits.cc
+For instructions on how to make it, visit littleBits.cc

-For more advanced robotic bartender ideas, check out the this Arduino blog post for inspiration
+For more advanced robotic bartender ideas, check out this Arduino blog post for inspiration.